 A mini-festival of all things Schiehallion based in a yurt at the foot of the mountain.
 Including walks from the yurt: black grouse watch, dùn coillich: place aware walk and a contour walk.
 Five days of art workshops, plus meet the artist sessions, tree planting, moth identification and a last night Ceilidh with music, poetry and stories.

 Great Lines Exhibition Thursday 19th to Sunday 29th April 2018 at the Alan Reece Gallery, John Muir Trust, Station Road, Pitlochry, PH16 5AN

-An afternoon of talks (and music) titled ‘Four Views of Schiehallion’, Saturday 28 April, 1-4pm at River Room, Pitlochry Festival Theatre, Port Na Craig, Pitlochry PH16 5DR.
-Places bookable through eventbrite.
-Speakers are:
+‘Four Views of Schiehallion’, Saturday 28 April, 1-4pm at River Room, Pitlochry Festival Theatre, Port Na Craig, Pitlochry PH16 5DR.
+Speakers:

 Chris Fleet: Perambulations around Schiehallion: maps, landscape and society in late 18th century Perthshire

 Karen Rann: The Great Lines: exploring the invention of contours and other depictions of mountain on map